We love new projects!

 3. If adequate progress is still not made, the learner, parent/guardian and staff will meet to develop recommendations to improve learner progress.
 The staff may recommend the learner find another educational setting.

-*If at any point in the academic assistance process the academic team and advisor determine the learner is meeting adequate academic progress over a sustained period of time, the learner may be taken off academic assistance.
+*If at any point in the academic assistance process the academic team and advisor determine the learner is meeting adequate academic progress over a sustained period of time, the learner may be taken off academic probation.

 Early Middle College/POST SECONDARY OPTIONS (PSEO), INTERNSHIP OR SERVICE LEARNING: